legolabs/openvidu-php-rest-api/README.md

 print_r($resp);
 ```

-Inside the sample *example.php* script, you can find some example on how to open, manage and close new sessions with tokens and much more.
+Inside the sample *example.php* script, you can find some examples on how to open, manage and close new sessions with tokens and much more.